SLICE Light Sheet panel

 Right matches left checkbox:

-When unchecked, left and right excitation controls will be separated and the Excitation Right settings will appear below the Right Sheet Controls.
+• When unchecked, left and right excitation controls will be displayed in separate panes, with the Excitation Right settings below the Right Sheet Controls.
 Changing the excitation value for one light sheet will not be applied to the other.

-/ Toggle to turn off the current excitation/turn on the most recent excitation.
+All Off / Turn Back On Toggle to turn off the current excitation or turn on the most recent excitation.

 Left sheet controls, Right sheet controls